Goshainganj: Demographics

 As of 2011 Indian Census, Goshainganj nagar panchayat had a total population of 12,931, of which 6,702 were males and 6,229 were females.
 Population within the age group of 0 to 6 years was 1,585.
 The total number of literates in Goshainganj was 9,512, which constituted 73.6% of the population with male literacy of 77.6% and female literacy of 69.2%.
 The effective literacy rate of 7+ population of Goshainganj was 83.8%, of which male literacy rate was 88.6% and female literacy rate was 78.7%.
 The Scheduled Caste population was 1,187.
 Goshainganj had 2121 households in 2011.

 Governance and politics

 Goshainganj is a part of Goshainganj Vidhan Sabha constituency and Ambedkar Nagar Lok Sabha constituency.

 There is a police station in Goshainganj.

 Transport

 Roadways

-Goshainganj is situated along Nawab Yusuf Road (Faizabad to Jaunpur road) and is well connected to other towns and cities.
+Goshainganj is situated along Nawab Yusuf Road (Ayodhya to Jaunpur road) and is well connected to other towns and cities.

 Railways

-Goshainganj Railway Station is the nearest railway station situated within the town.
+Goshainganj railway station is the nearest railway station situated within the town.